DSSGxUK/s22_buckinghamshire/README.md

 ## Mac or Linux

 1. Ensure you have an updated python installed on your machine.
 For Mac, you can find the python installer at [python.org](https://www.python.org/downloads/macos/).
 For Linux, you can find the installer [here](https://www.python.org/downloads/source/)
 2. Ensure you have git installed.
-For Mac, ou can get an installer [here](https://git-scm.com/download/mac).
+For Mac, you can get an installer [here](https://git-scm.com/download/mac).
 For Linux, you can find directions for installing [here](https://git-scm.com/download/linux)
 3. Open a terminal and run the below steps:

 ```bash